General Tips for Working Members Age 65 and Older

 Enrolling in Part A may save you money:

 - If you enroll in Part A, your current CalPERS Health Plan will continue to be the primary payer of your insurance claims and Medicare Part A will be a secondary payer.
 As a secondary payer, Medicare pays up to their allowable amount of costs not covered by your CalPERS health insurance, potentially reducing your out-of-pocket costs.

 - But, there are limitations to be aware of: Part A only covers inpatient care in a hospital, skilled nursing care, hospice, and some home health.
 Therefore, remaining in a CalPERS health plan and enrolling in Medicare Part A will only help defray cost sharing for those covered services up to the allowable amount based on the Medicare fee schedule.

-- However, you may want to consider delaying Medicare Part A until a later date if you contribute to a Health Savings Account (HSA) or if you will have to pay a premium to enroll in Part A.
+- However, you may want to consider delaying Medicare Part A until a later date if you contribute to a Health Savings Account (HSA) or if you’ll have to pay a premium to enroll in Part A.

-If you choose to enroll in a Medicare Part B while still actively working, you will remain in a CalPERS Basic (non-Medicare) health benefits plan and your CalPERS Employer Group Health Plan will be the primary payer, and Medicare becomes the secondary payer.
+If you choose to enroll in Medicare Part B while still actively working, you’ll remain in a CalPERS Basic (non-Medicare) health benefits plan and your CalPERS Employer Group Health Plan will be the primary payer, and Medicare becomes the secondary payer.